-Hatchery salmon released in large numbers to the North Pacific have been shown to exhibit negative associations with Pacific salmon productivity and survival, which are hypothesized to reflect increased competition for prey resources (Ruggerone et al. 2003, Cunningham et al. 2018, Scheuerell et al. 2020, Feddern et al. 2024).
+Hatchery salmon released in large numbers to the North Pacific have been shown to exhibit negative associations with Pacific salmon growth and survival, which are hypothesized to reflect increased competition for prey resources (Ruggerone et al. 2003, Cunningham et al. 2018, Scheuerell et al. 2020, Feddern et al. 2024).
 The competition primarily centers on key food sources like zooplankton and forage fish, where hatchery fish often having an initial advantage due to their larger size at release (Krueger et al. 2009).
 This competition can trigger density-dependent mortality when the combined number of hatchery and wild salmon exceeds the marine environment's carrying capacity, potentially reducing growth and survival rates (Connors et al. 2025).
 To address the impact of North Pacific scale hatchery competition with Yukon River Chum salmon, we included Chum salmon hatchery release abundances, separately, as annual sums of releases from Alaska, Japan, Korea and Russia.
 International hatchery release abundances are publicly available from the North Pacific Anadromous Fish Commission (Table S1).
 We used a rolling average of hatchery release abundance lagged to represent the timing at which hatchery fish would overlap with Yukon River fall Chum salmon in the ocean.
 For example, Chum salmon hatchery releases in brood year 2000 may overlap with Yukon River fall Chum salmon by 2002 (calendar year, t+2) and due to variation in age structure, brood year 2000 may continue to compete with wild Yukon River fall Chum for 2 more years.
 To capture this, we include a three-year rolling average of hatchery releases from brood year t + 2 through the return year.
 While migration distances and times certainly vary from these different release points, we include hatchery releases to represent a coarse index of plausible inter- and intraspecific marine competition.

 3. Results